Carnagion/dissertation/diss/diss.typ

 === Calculated Take-Off Times

 In addition to a hard time window, a departure $i$ might be subject to a Calculated Take-Off Time (CTOT) slot $c_i$, during which it should take off.
-Typically, a CTOT has a tolerance of -5 to +10 minutes (i.e. 5 minutes before and 10 minutes after $c_i$) and its time window can thus be defined by its earliest (start) time $u_i$ and latest (end) time $v_i$; however, this model makes no such assumptions and allows for customizable CTOT tolerances per departure.
+Typically, a CTOT has a tolerance of -5 to +10 minutes (i.e. five minutes before and ten minutes after $c_i$) and its time window can thus be defined by its earliest (start) time $u_i$ and latest (end) time $v_i$; however, this model makes no such assumptions and allows for customizable CTOT tolerances per departure.

-Much like a hard time window, a departure cannot take off before $u_i$, but it _may_ be scheduled after $v_i$ -- although this is heavily penalized.
+Much like a hard time window, a departure cannot take off before $u_i$, but it may be scheduled after $v_i$ -- although this is heavily penalized.
 The start time of a CTOT slot is thus modeled as a hard constraint, while its end time is modeled as a soft constraint.

 === Holdover Times

-#todo("Write about holdover times as a constraint")
+Once a departure $i$ has been de-iced, the applied de-icing fluid will remain effective for a certain duration of time, called the Holdover Time (HOT) $h_i$.
+Departures must take off within this period of time -- if a departure's HOT expires before it takes off, it must be de-iced again, which could extend the de-icing queue and delay the take-off times of future aircraft.
+HOTs are thus modeled as hard constraints.

 == Objectives